 The max amount of money you have to pay for health care in a year.
 This includes money that goes towards your deductibles, copays, or coinsurance fees.
 After you meet your maximum, your insurance pays for all costs related to your covered health benefits.
 Win.

 Part of the GOP’s Obamacare replacement plan.
 It would cap how much money the feds pay to states to help them fund Medicaid.
 For each state, those caps would be based on how many people were enrolled in Medicaid as of 2016.

 The Goldilocks of insurance plans.
 It includes some features of HMOs and some features of PPOs.
 Like HMOs, you’ll pay less for using in-network providers.
 But like PPOs, you can still go outside your network and be covered.

 Health issues -- anything from cancer to diabetes -- that insurance providers don’t like because they’re expensive to cover.
 Before Obamacare, insurance providers were allowed to give you a big fat ‘denied’ stamp or hike up prices if you had these kinds of conditions.
 Now they can’t do that.
 PSA: some insurance providers consider sexual assault injuries and pregnancy pre-existing conditions.
 Under the proposed GOP healthcare plan, that could change.
-States could allow insurance providers to charge more for pre-existing conditions.
+States could allow insurance providers to opt out of covering pre-existing conditions.